-One of the first things to consider when deciding whether or not you need a daily multivitamin is your diet.
+One of the first things to consider when deciding whether or not you even need a daily multivitamin is your diet.
 If you are pretty healthy and already eat a diet that includes plenty of fruits, vegetables, whole grains, protein, and healthy fats, chances are you likely already receive the nutrients that you need from your foods.
 In this case, studies show that a multivitamin may, in actuality, add little or no benefit to your health.
-Ask yourself: how does your diet compare to the diagram below?
+Ask yourself: how does your diet compare to the diagram depicted here?

 Of course, even if you do follow a well-balanced diet, sometimes your body—for various reasons—simply needs more than what your meals can provide.
 While the evidence is somewhat conflicting—some studies show slight benefits while others don’t—I still believe that for most people, the potential health benefits of taking a daily multivitamin outweigh the potential risks.
 For this reason, some physicians like to think of a daily multivitamin in terms of it being a ‘micronutrient insurance.’
 Nevertheless, this next section will help you determine if taking a multivitamin, and what kind, is best for you…